wilddeath1/jobsphere-job-board-ui/README.md

 ---

-Built as part of a React learning journey focused on modern frontend development and component-based architecture.
+Built as part of a React learning journey focused on modern frontend development, responsive design, and component-based architecture.